-The Prize is awarded for major research accomplishments and contributions to the foundations of computer science over an extended period of time.
-The first Knuth Prize was presented at the 1996 ACM Symposium on Theory of Computing (STOC).
-Prizes are now awarded alternately at the ACM STOC and the IEEE Conference on Foundations of Computer Science (FOCS).
+The Donald E. Knuth Prize for outstanding contributions to the foundations of computer science is awarded for major research accomplishments and contributions to the foundations of computer science over an extended period of time.
+The Prize is awarded annually by the ACM Special Interest Group on Algorithms and Computing Theory (SIGACT) and the IEEE Technical Committee on the Mathematical Foundations of Computing (TCMF).

 Criteria for Selection.
 The winner was selected by a Prize Committee consisting of six people appointed by the SIGACT and TCMF Chairs: Avrim Blum (TTIC), Allan Borodin (U. Toronto), Alan Frieze (CMU), Shafi Goldwasser (UC Berkeley), Noam Nisan (Hebrew U.), and Shang-Hua Teng (USC, chair).

 About the Award.
 The first Knuth Prize was presented at the 1996 ACM Symposium on Theory of Computing (STOC).
 Prize presentations now alternate between STOC in odd years and the IEEE Symposium on Foundations of Computer Science (FOCS) in even years.
 The winner is invited to give a lecture at the conference.

 The 2018 Prize will be presented at FOCS 2018 to be held in October 7-9, 2018, Paris, France.
 The Prize includes a $5000 award and a $1000 travel stipend (for travel to the award ceremony) that are paid by SIGACT and TCMF.